Tom-CaoZH/xalloc/README.md

 Generally, for normal DRAM-based memory, we add a wrapper above [jemalloc](https://github.com/tikv/jemallocator).
 For CXL-based memory, because CXL-based memory can be transfered into cpuless numa-node memory, we enable specific numa node memory allocation.

+*To learn how to transfer simulated CXL-based memory into NUMA node memory, you can refer to [CXL Usage](https://github.com/Tom-CaoZH/CXL-101/blob/master/docs/CXL_Usage.md).*

 ## APIs

 ``fn new(memory_type: MemoryType) -> Self``